gaborbernat/algo-notes/useful_knowledge/balanced_binary_search_trees.md

 ## Delete a key

 Delete a key is a little complex even in preliminary binary search tree.
-We can first think about the way to delete the node with minimum or maximum key of subtree.
+We can first think about the way to delete the node with minimum or maximum key of sub-tree.
 We also use recursive way here.
 To find the lowest key, we follow on pointers to left child until we meet a node whose left node is `null`, then we remove that node.
 Following code shows how to do it: